shawn-fetanat/shawn-fetanat/README.md

 <div align="center">
       <p> I use a code editor plugin called WakaTime to track the amount of time I spend coding.
-Here are <a href="https://www.wakatime.com/@sfetanat87">my stats</a> since March 16, 2021</p>
+Here are <a href="https://www.wakatime.com/@sfetanat87">my coding stats</a> since March 16, 2021</p>
       <table>
         <tr>
           <a href="https://wakatime.com/@sfetanat87">